TodePond/TodePondDotCom/wikiblogarden/repetition/growth/readme.md

 The world is made of cycles.

-But time is not a circle.
-It's more of a spiral line.

-Because growth doesn't mean getting bigger.
-It means change!
+But time is not a circle: It's more of a spiral line.
+Because infinite growth does not exist.
+And growth doesn't mean getting bigger!
+It means change.

 <br>